Ripple price prediction: XRP in trouble, analyst | Cryptopolitan

 New SEC Commissioner to save XRP?

-As president-elect Joe Biden has sworn today, the cryptocurrency market’s tension is high because of the administration’s stance on cryptocurrency regulation, but the situation may be even direr for Ripple.
+As president-elect Joe Biden was sworn-in today, the cryptocurrency market’s tension is high because of the administration’s stance on cryptocurrency regulation, but the situation may be even more dire for Ripple.
 Gary Gensler will take over as the chief of SEC under the new administration.
 Gensler has a tough reputation when it concerns regulation.
 Previously, acting as the chairman of Commodities Futures Training Commission (CFTC), Gensler was lauded for his strict stance on derivatives regulation.
 He had also been dubbed as the man who “brought order” to the derivatives market.